rocky1638/rocky1638.github.io/content/designing-data-intensive-applications.md

 We can achieve this through the versioning of rows/keys in a database, and relying on the application to deal with any conflicting information that it receives.

+> [!attention]
+> Global time is impossible to achieve in a distributed system, as synchronizing multiple clocks is a very difficult problem, and impossible to achieve perfect precision on.
+>
+> As such, we don’t use timestamps, but use version numbers to propagate **logical time** instead.

 ![[causal-dependency-diagram.png]]

 1. On a read, the server returns all the not-yet overwritten values for a row/key as well as the latest version number.